mcg95/Fructus-Udemy/README.md

 7. Learn how to use the new Link View in SwiftUI 2.0

-8. Learn how to use the new Goup Box View in SwiftUI 2.0
+8. Learn how to use the new Group Box View in SwiftUI 2.0

 9. Learn how to use the new Disclosure View in SwiftUI 2.0